-Max contacted us after just been hit by a pizza delivery guy and going through his window while riding in Copenhagen.
-The impact mangled his current touring bike which he ask us to have a look at to see if we could fix it for him.
+Max contacted us after being hit by a pizza delivery guy and going through his window while riding in Copenhagen.
+The impact mangled his current touring bike which he asked us to have a look at to see if we could fix it for him.
 We both decided it would be best to get him fitted on a new Saffron.
-First the brief was just to replace his current setup which was a custom built Villiers Velo touring frame which he had made for him a couple of years back.
+The brief was initially just to replace his current setup, a custom built Villiers Velo touring frame which he had made for him a couple of years back.

 We went down the process of getting him on a touring frame.
-As time went on the brief started to change as he had been riding his dad’s Enigma excel which is a fast endurance/race bike.
+The brief started to change overtime as he had been riding his dad’s Enigma excel, a fast endurance/race bike.
 The original idea was for Max to be touring as well as on occasion to be able to smash it while doing laps with his group of mates.
-But as time went on he decided it was time to throw his leg over a bike for a specific task to achieve maximum efficiency opposed to have a “do it all” bike .
-We were glad to hear this as while it is fine getting one bike for multiple type of riding you end up not getting the full potential for a single type of riding.
+However as time went on he decided it was time to throw his leg over a bike for a specific task to achieve maximum efficiency opposed to have a “do it all” bike .
+We were glad to hear this, as while it is fine getting one bike for multiple types of riding, you end up not getting the full potential for a single type of riding.

-The paint scheme took bit of time to come to, but i suppose all good things take time!
-The inspiration was the water you find in the Caribbean on a carm sunny day.
+The paint scheme took bit of time to come to, but I suppose all good things take time!
+The inspiration was the water you find in the Caribbean on a calm sunny day.
 Cole Coating was the man to interpret this into a beautiful mottled fade of blue, silver and green.

 The bikes maiden voyage was the Dunwich Dynamo.